CCSLaw

 Submission Guidelines

-We encourage submissions from scholars in law, governance, environmental studies, and maritime studies, as well as interdisciplinary contributions from industry and policy perspectives.
-Both senior and junior researchers are welcome.
+Submissions were invited from scholars in law, governance, environmental studies, and maritime studies, as well as interdisciplinary contributions from industry and policy perspectives.

 Publication